sm-sayem-hossain/Orbital/README.md

 # Orbital
 ### Quantum Simulation MCP Server for AI Agents

 Orbital is an open-source MCP (Model Context Protocol) server that gives AI agents native access to quantum computing simulations.
-It bridges the gap between natural language and real quantum hardware — enabling drug discovery, molecular energy calculations, and combinatorial optimization without requiring any quantum expertise from the user.
+It bridges the gap between natural language and real quantum hardware, enabling drug discovery, molecular energy calculations, and combinatorial optimization without requiring any quantum expertise from the user.

 Tested with Gemini CLI and Claude Desktop.
 Verified on real IBM Quantum hardware.